-- 1. Walls and Roof: - The main structure has solid walls. - The rear extension consists of cavity walls with a flat roof. - Based on a non-intrusive survey, it is assumed that neither the walls nor the roof are insulated. - 2.
-Windows and Doors: - The property has a mixture of double glazing and single glazing. - Remaining windows are wooden single glazed. - The main entrance features a solid timber door. - 3.
-Flooring: - The floor is solid throughout the property. - 4.
-Heating: - The property is heated by a gas boiler with radiators installed throughout.
+- 1. Walls and Roof:

+- The main structure has solid walls.

+- 2. Windows and Doors:

+- Double glazing window

+- 3. Flooring:

+- The floor is solid throughout the property.

+- 4. Heating:

+- The property's main heating source is a gas boiler with radiators installed throughout.